RoyKashob/RoyKashob.github.io/_pages/about.md

 Hi, this is Kashob.

 I'm 3rd year PhD student in Computer Science at <a href='https://cs.illinois.edu/'>University of Illinois Urbana-Champaign</a>, working with <a href='https://cs.illinois.edu/about/people/faculty/kcchang'>Prof. Kevin C.C Chang</a>.
 My research is focused on advancing the capabilities of large language models (LLMs) in the fields of Information Retrieval and Retrieval-Augmented Generation.
-My primary emphasis is on enhancing Knowledge and Reasoning within LLMs, which includes: i) Knowledge: Enhancing factuality and improving retrieval-augmentation methods; ii) Reasoning: Developing methods for complex reasoning.
+My primary emphasis is on enhancing Knowledge and Reasoning within LLMs, which includes: i) Knowledge: Enhancing factuality and improving retrieval-augmentation methods; ii) Reasoning in multi-agent systems: Developing LLM-based multi-agent systems for complex reasoning task.

 # 📢 News
 - *2024.09*: One paper accepted at EMNLP'24.